dnnxl/Arduino-Notebook/README.md

 # Arduino Notebook
+This is a small Arduino notebook, with code examples of how to use some components. ¡Arduino!

 ## Description
 It is a small notebook where i will save some examples of code of Arduino components.